As Alice Strang has explained:

 (Alice Strang et al, S. J. Peploe, National Galleries of Scotland, Edinburgh, 2012, p.24).

 The painting was acquired from Peploe by his friend and patron, the Aberdonian schoolteacher and His Majesty’s Inspector of Schools in Scotland, Archibald Forbes Hyslop (1892-1943), and has remained in his extended family ever since.
+Its long family ownership gives the painting an especially distinguished provenance, linking it directly to one of Peploe's earliest and most loyal patrons.
 In 1993, following the death of Hyslop’s widow, Winifred Reid, 19 paintings by Peploe were bequeathed to Aberdeen Art Gallery as part of the Hyslop Collection Bequest.
 They included three of Iona, namely Blue Sea, Iona (acc. no. ABDAG010712), Cathedral Rock, Iona (acc. no. ABDAG010719) and Iona, Grey Day (acc. no. ABDAG010708), whilst works by artists such as Robert Brough, George Leslie Hunter, William Gillies, Duncan Grant and D. M. Sutherland were also part of the bequest.